mlund/SI-proteins_in_multivalent_electrolyte/README.md

 # Supporting information

-### Manuscript title: _Anomalous protein-protein interactions in multivalent salt electrolyte solution_
+### Manuscript title: _Anomalous protein-protein interactions in multivalent salt solution_

 The layout is as follows